 This distinction is consistently absent from guides on this topic, and it causes real diagnostic confusion.

-• Indexed but stale: The page is in the index but reflects an old version.
-This is a crawl demand problem — Google doesn't consider the content worth revisiting frequently enough.
+- Indexed but stale: the page is in the index but reflects an old version — a crawl demand problem.
+Google doesn't consider the content worth revisiting often enough.

 Treating all three as "crawl budget issues" and responding with the same solutions (robots.txt, sitemaps, canonicals) is a common mistake that wastes engineering time without addressing the root cause.